Salesforce Flow vs Apex in 2026: A Decision Matrix for Admins, Developers & Consultants

 | Refactoring tools | Limited (manual extraction) | Excellent (IDE refactors) |

 - SOQL queries.
 Flow's "Get Records" element is one query.
-Loops can multiply queries dangerously if you're not careful — every iteration that fetches records is its own SOQL call.
+Loops can multiply queries dangerously if you are not careful.
+Every iteration that fetches records is its own SOQL call.
 Apex with proper bulk patterns puts queries outside loops by design (or by code review).

 - DML statements.
 Flow's "Update Records" inside a loop is a classic anti-pattern.
 Apex's

 upsert myListis a single DML.
 Bulkify Flow with collection variables to match Apex's behavior. - CPU time.
-Per transaction, default is 10,000ms sync / 60,000ms async.
-Flow uses CPU more liberally for the same work — expect 1.5–3× the CPU consumption of equivalent Apex.
+Per transaction, default is 10,000ms sync and 60,000ms async.
+Flow uses CPU more liberally for the same work.
+Expect 1.5 to 3 times the CPU consumption of equivalent Apex.
 For high-volume triggers, this matters.

 - Heap size.
-6MB sync / 12MB async.
+6MB sync and 12MB async.
 Flow's collection variables are slightly heavier than Apex collections.
-Rarely a constraint unless you're materializing tens of thousands of records.
+Rarely a constraint unless you are materializing tens of thousands of records.

-The simple rule: Flow is fine until you're hitting limits.
-When you're hitting them, Apex gives you the precise control you need to fix it.
+The simple rule: Flow is fine until you are hitting limits.
+When you are hitting them, Apex gives you the precise control you need to fix it.
+Run a quarterly Limits review against your top ten highest-volume entry points and you will spot the day Flow stops being fine before users do.

 The 70/30 rule

-Most production-quality Salesforce orgs land roughly 70% Flow, 30% Apex over a long enough timeline.
+Most production-quality Salesforce orgs land roughly 70 percent Flow, 30 percent Apex over a long enough timeline.
 The split skews differently by team:

-- Heavy customer service org → 75% Flow, 25% Apex (lots of declarative case routing).
+- Heavy customer service org: 75 percent Flow, 25 percent Apex (lots of declarative case routing).

-- Industries Cloud / OmniStudio org → ~50/50 with OmniStudio sitting in the middle.
+- Industries Cloud or OmniStudio org: roughly 50/50 with OmniStudio sitting in the middle.

-If you're 95% Flow, you're probably doing things in Flow that should be Apex — and you'll feel it in maintenance pain and CPU limits.
-If you're 95% Apex, your admins can't help maintain the platform and your time-to-deliver is too slow.
+If you are 95 percent Flow, you are probably doing things in Flow that should be Apex, and you will feel it in maintenance pain and CPU limits.
+If you are 95 percent Apex, your admins cannot help maintain the platform and your time-to-deliver is too slow.
+The ratio is not a target to hit on day one; it is a long-run average that says your team is using each tool for what it is best at.

 Twelve scenarios with the right answer